anthonybturner/RivalsWatch/README.md

 ## 7. Visit localhost
- `http://127.0.0.1:portnumber` in your browser to access the application. where **port number** is the port where the application is running locally e.g. [`http://127.0.0.1:8000`](http://127.0.0.1:8000)
+ `http://127.0.0.1:portnumber` in your browser to access the application. where **port number** is the port where the application is running locally By default, Django runs on port 8000, but you can change it if needed. e.g. [`http://127.0.0.1:8000`](http://127.0.0.1:8000)